eth-educators/eth-docker/README.md

 Beacon and validator client share the same image for most clients, we only need to rebuild one.

-If not building from source, run:<br />
-`sudo docker-compose build --pull beacon`

-Else, if building from source:<br />
+Run:<br />
-`sudo docker-compose build --no-cache beacon`
+`sudo docker-compose build --no-cache --pull beacon`

 For Prysm, also run:<br />
-`sudo docker-compose build --pull validator`
+`sudo docker-compose build --no-cache --pull validator`

-Or, if building from source:<br />
+And if using the Prysm slasher, run:<br />
-`sudo docker-compose build --no-cache validator`
+`sudo docker-compose build --no-cache --pull slasher`

 Then restart the client:<br />
 `sudo docker-compose down && sudo docker-compose up -d eth2`